amaranth-lang/rfcs/text/0066-simulation-time.md

 - With the scope of `Period` extended beyond simulation, where do we put it?

-- Should we use shorter argument/property names like `MHz` instead of (or an alias in addition to) `megahertz`?

 - Should we disallow passing a negative frequency or accessing a frequency property on a negative period?

-- We could allow passing multiple constructor arguments and add them together -- should we?
-  - Probably not.
-Limited usefulness for durations and nonsensical for frequencies.

 ## Future possibilities
 [future-possibilities]: #future-possibilities